kamirr/sf-svg/README.md

 SFML-based library to draw .svg files and Bézier Curves.

 ## What it does:
-- SVG files support;
+- SVG files loading / drawing;
+- SVG rasterization;
+- Implements Square- and Cubic Bézier curves;
 - Curves inherit sf::Shape;
 - Provides interface for Bézier curves;
-- Implements Square- and Cubic Bézier curves;
 - Provides debug-friendly features like "helper lines" etc.

 ## What it lacks (yet):
-- SVG rasterization;
 - Loading SVG from memory/stream;

 ## Documentation